• Home

 Conflict Resolution and Adaptability

 • Conflict Management: Workplace conflicts are inevitable.
-Handle them professionally, respectfully, and seek a resolution.
+Handle them professionally and respectfully, and seek a resolution.

 • Tip: Listening is often more valuable than speaking when resolving conflicts.

-• Adaptability: Different supervisors may have different working styles; adapt to them.
+• Adaptability: Different supervisors may have different working styles; try to adapt them.

 • Tip: Being flexible and accommodating will mark you as someone who can work well in diverse conditions.